 Competition for leases is fierce.
 But going in educated and prepared can help: here are some helpful insights to be aware of as you search.

 1. You may face a bidding war.
 For a rental?
-Yep, it’s totally a thing now, especially for properties under $2,500.
+Yep, especially for properties under $2,500.

 2. It comes down to eliminating uncertainty for the landlord.
 Landlords don’t want risk.
 A letter of employment, your last few pay stubs, a credit report, and a completed OREA rental application will go a long way.
 Proof of your legal status in the country will also help reassure them.
 Some motivated renters have even been offering several months’ worth (up to a year!) of rent up front.
 Keep in mind that while it’s okay to accept this kind of payment if it’s offered, it’s NOT legal to request it.